debrup-sarkar/Linear-Regression-using-Robust-Adaptive-Metropolis-MCMC-algorithm-in-MATLAB/README.md

       $\bar{\alpha}^*$ is the optimum acceptance probability for metropolis algorithms and is generally taken as $0.23$.

-However, unlike metropolis hastings algorithm, in this algorithm the proposal candidate is always sampled from a symmetric distribution such as the gaussian distribution.
+Unlike metropolis hastings algorithm, in this algorithm the proposal candidate is always sampled from a symmetric distribution such as the gaussian distribution.

 If the proposal distribution is a symmetric one,